labd/graphql-codegen-plugin-amplience/packages/plugin-json/README.md

 This will generate 1 json schema file named `terraform/schemas/my-content-type.json` describing the content type with 2 properties of which `age` is required.

 # Fields

 Besides primitive types, lists and enums, you can also use your custom types.
 These custom types will be generated as inline types by default.
 To create content _links_, use the `@link` directive as shown below.
 Alternatively, to create content _references_, use the `@reference` directive as shown below.
-Please keep in mind that linked or referenced types also need an `@amplience` directive, otherwise the linked field will link to a nonexisting content type.
+Please keep in mind that linked or referenced types also need an `@amplienceContentType` directive, otherwise the linked field will link to a nonexisting content type.

 Union types are always linked so no `@link` directive is necessary.